OpenNTF/dojo-webpack-plugin/README.md

 The best way to ensure that the requirement is met is to make sure that both this plugin and webpack are installed in the same `node_modules` directory, and to use flat, rather than hierarchical, tree dependency resolution (the default for npm v3 and above) when using npm to install the packages.

-# Related plugins

-* [webpack-hasjs-plugin](https://www.npmjs.com/package/webpack-hasjs-plugin) - Performs has.js filtering of source code at build time based on statically defined features.

-* [webpack-i18n-extractor-plugin](https://www.npmjs.com/package/webpack-i18n-extractor-plugin) - Extracts NLS resources from the application chunks and places them in language/chunk specific bundles that are automatically loaded as needed for the current locale.

 # Sample application

 See the sample application at https://github.com/OpenNTF/dojo-webpack-plugin-sample.

 https://openntf.github.io/dojo-webpack-plugin-sample/test.html.

-# Release Notes

-The versions of Dojo listed below require version 2.1.0 or later of this plugin to work correctly.
-Attempting to use earlier versions of this plugin with the listed versions of Dojo will result in the error "Dojo require not yet initialized" when building.
-The newer versions of this plugin should continue to work with older patch releases of the listed versions of Dojo.

-* 1.13.0 and later
-* 1.12.3 and later
-* 1.11.5 and later
-* 1.10.9 and later

-In addition, Dojo loaders built with earlier versions of the plugin will not work with 2.1.0 or later, even if you have not changed the version of Dojo you are building with.
-If you are using a pre-built loader with the [loader](#loader) config option, then you will need to rebuild it when upgrading to 2.1.

-# Known Issues

-There is a known issue with incrementally upgrading some versions of webpack to newer versions when using this plugin.
-If, after upgrading webpack, you encounter the error "No hook for resolver normal in object ResolverFactory", try deletig your `node_modules` directory **and** your `package-lock.json` file and running `npm install` again to resolve the issue.

-# Footnotes

-<a name="foot1">1.</a>&nbsp; Embedded loader sizes are determined using a stand-alone embedded loader that has been uglified and gzipped.
-The loader was produced as described in [Building the Dojo loader](#building-the-dojo-loader), with [the Dojo config API excluded](#the-dojo-config-api-feature) and using the 2.2.2 version of this plugin and the 1.14 Dojo loader, both of which support the new [`foreign-loader`](https://github.com/dojo/dojo/pull/279) has.js feature conditional.
-Embedded loader sizes for earlier versions vary depending on the version of this plugin and of Dojo, up to a max of about 4KB when the Dojo config API is included.

 [npm]: https://img.shields.io/npm/v/dojo-webpack-plugin.svg
 [npm-url]: https://npmjs.com/package/dojo-webpack-plugin